Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Evaluation Results

-Second approach uses mask register format and bit manipulation techniques on circuits with the gate diversity of 1 type, 2 types, 4 types and 8 types.
-Here, conditional branch instructions are eliminated in the way we discuss it in section \ref{subsec:dse} and show in Figure~\ref{fig:circ}(b).
-In case a pattern of 1, 2 or 4 types is present in the measurement-dependent feedback circuit, such a circuit can be encoded up to 12$\times$, 6$\times$ and 3$\times$ times more efficient respectively.
-This reduction can be achieved by using only standard logical operations, such as \texttt{and}, \texttt{or}, \texttt{not}, left and right shifts, etc. Using explicit bit manipulation extension such as Bitmanip \cite{bitmanip}, measurement-dependent feedback can be encoded even more efficiently.
+An alternative approach uses the mask addressing mode and bit manipulation techniques on circuits with a gate diversity of 1 type, 2 types, 4 types and 8 types.
+Here, conditional branch instructions are eliminated.
+In case a pattern of 1, 2 or 4 types is present in the measurement-dependent feedback circuit, such a circuit can be encoded up to 12$\times$, 6$\times$ and 3$\times$ times more efficiently respectively.
+This reduction can be achieved by using only standard logical operations, such as \texttt{and}, \texttt{or}, \texttt{not}, left and right shifts, etc. Using an explicit bit manipulation extension such as Bitmanip \cite{bitmanip}, measurement-dependent feedback can be encoded even more efficiently.
 At the end, the feedback quantum instruction is executed despite the measured data.
 However, the mask register indicates whether or not the gate has to be executed.
-If all zeros - non of the gates will be applied.
+Code size ranges from 8 Bytes to 192 byte.

+In eQASM ISA, there are three factors that make eQASM feedback control encoding with branches less efficient than quantum RISC-V based ISAs (QUASAR or qV).
+First, the processor does not have direct access to quantum data.
+Initially, measured data first arrive to the special-purpose register, then an additional move-like instruction has to be executed to copy data to a general purpose register.
+After that, the data can be analyzed for conditional branch execution.
+As a second factor, eQASM operates on a 7-qubit/bit granularity, but it is a 32-bit instruction set, thus all classical instructions, such as logical and arithmetical operations are of 32-bit granularity.
+Moving and operating on a 7-bit value within the 32-bit register is unproductive.
+The third and last factor is that eQASM lacks several crucial logical operations, such as left and right shifts to enable efficient bit manipulation.

-\subsubsection{Program Size}
+\subsection{Program Size}

-Using the information from Figure \ref{fig:sum-tab} and the encoding study results, we examine the program size estimates for two groups of quantum circuits.
-First group consists of synthetic circuits with different levels of single-qubit gate density, i.e. 3\%, 10\%, 50\%, 75\% and 100\%.
-The circuit depth is calculated based on the assumptions that the qubit lifetime is 100us and the gate time is 20ns.
-Second group of circuits consists of real algorithm sub-routines, i.e. QFT and Grover's operator.
+We examine program size estimates for two groups of quantum circuits.
+The first group consists of synthetic circuits with different levels of single-qubit gate density, i.e. 3\%, 10\%, 50\%, 75\% and 100\%.
+Circuit depth is calculated assuming that the qubit lifetime is 100us and the gate time is 20ns.
+The second group of circuits consists of real algorithm sub-routines, i.e. QFT and Grover's operator shown in Figure \ref{fig:al-cir}.
 In both cases, the circuit size is 32 qubits.
-Table \ref{tab:qft} and Table \ref{tab:gdo} shows how many words (32 bit instruction or data) the QFT and Grover's operator circuits require per each time stamp using four different ISAs: RV32I, eQASM, QUASAR and qV.
-We use this information to estimate program size.